jCho23/MobileAzureDevDaysSampleApp/README.md

 # Mobile Center / Azure Dev Days Content

+## Mobile Center Guideline
+* Please intergrate all services of Mobile Center into your App
+* Have at least one Sample Test

 ## Branching and Pull Requests Guidline

 * Never commit to master, you will be shamed